krisna31/interviewku/backend/README.md

 ## How to run this project locally 💻

-### A. using docker image (recommended) 🐳
+### A. using docker image official (recommended) 🐳

-1. Clone this repository by running `git clone https::/github.com/krisna31/interviewku-backend.git` in your terminal
+1. Clone this repository by running `git clone https://github.com/krisna31/interviewku.git` in your terminal
-2. Run `cd backend` to enter the project directory
+2. Run `cd interviewku/backend` to enter the project directory
 3. Run `cp .env.local .env` to copy the environment variables
 4. Edit `.env` file to match your environment (e.g. database name, username, password, etc.)
 5. Run `docker run -d -p 5000:5000 --env-file .env asia-southeast1-docker.pkg.dev/interviewku/interviewku-registry/interviewku-api:0.0.1` to start the server
 6. Open `http://localhost:5000` in your browser or API client (e.g. Postman) to explore the API
 7. Open `http://localhost:5000/documentation` in your browser to explore the API documentation (optional)

+### B. build manually from dockerfile 🐳

+1. Clone this repository by running `git clone https://github.com/krisna31/interviewku.git` in your terminal
+2. Run `cd interviewku/backend` to enter the project directory
+3. Run `cp .env.local .env` to copy the environment variables
+4. Edit `.env` file to match your environment (e.g. database name, username, password, etc.)
+5. Run `docker build -t interviewku-api:0.0.1 .` to build the docker image
+6. Run `docker run -d -p 5000:5000 --env-file .env interviewku-api:0.0.1` to start the server
+7. Open `http://localhost:5000` in your browser or API client (e.g. Postman) to explore the API
+8. Open `http://localhost:5000/documentation` in your browser to explore the API documentation (optional)

-### B. from source using npm and nodejs 📦
+### C. from source using npm and nodejs 📦

-1. Clone this repository by running `git clone https::/github.com/krisna31/interviewku-backend.git` in your terminal
+1. Clone this repository by running `git clone https://github.com/krisna31/interviewku.git` in your terminal
-2. .
-Run `cd backend` to enter the project directory
+2. Run `cd interviewku/backend` to enter the project directory
 3. Run `cp .env.local .env` to copy the environment variables
 4. Edit `.env` file to match your environment (e.g. database name, username, password, etc.)
 5. Run `npm install` to install all dependencies